-Helen LaKelly Hunt, PhD, is cofounder of the Institute for Imago Relationship Therapy, and together with her husband, Harville Hendrix, developed Imago Relationship Therapy and the concept of “conscious partnership.”
-She is coauthor of seven books with Hendrix: Making Marriage Simple: Ten Truths for Changing the Relationship You Have into the One You Want, The Couples Companion, The Personal Companion, Giving the Love That Heals, The Parenting Companion, Getting the Love You Want Workbook, Receiving Love, and Receiving Love Workbook.
+Helen LaKelly Hunt, PhD, is cofounder of Imago Relationships International, and together with her husband, Harville Hendrix, developed Imago Relationship Therapy and the concept of “conscious partnership.”
+She is coauthor of eight books with Hendrix: Making Marriage Simple: Ten Truths for Changing the Relationship You Have into the One You Want, The Couples Companion, The Personal Companion, Giving the Love That Heals, The Parenting Companion, Getting the Love You Want Workbook, Receiving Love, and Receiving Love Workbook.
 She and Hendrix also cocreated a video for couples seen on more than 300 public television stations.

-In addition to coauthoring, copresenting in workshops, and coleading the conscious relationship movement, Hunt is sole author of Faith and Feminism and has been active within the women’s movement for more than 18 years.
+In addition to coauthoring, copresenting in workshops, and coleading the conscious relationship movement, Hunt is sole author of Faith and Feminismand has been active within the women’s movement for more than 18 years.
 For her leadership achievements in the women’s movement, she has been inducted into the National Women’s Hall of Fame.
 Founder and president of The Sister Fund—a private women’s fund dedicated to the social, political, economic, and spiritual empowerment of women and girls—Hunt has helped to found a number of other women’s funding institutions, including the Dallas Women’s Foundation, the New York Women’s Foundation, and the National Network of Women’s Funds (now Women’s Funding Network).
 She also has been recognized for her leadership in building the women’s funding movement with the National Creative Philanthropy Award and Gloria Steinem’s Women of Vision Award, and (in 2015) with an honorary doctorate of humane letters from her alma mater, Southern Methodist University, among other honors.